Yard waste collection begins April 6

-CLINTON — The City of Clinton will resume yard waste collection (green carts) April 6.
+CLINTON — Beginning Monday, April 6 the City of Clinton will resume yard waste collection — in green carts — for the year, the Streets and Solid Waste Department announced this week.

-Yard waste includes leaves, grass clippings, tree trimmings, small branches, brush, weeds, and small shrubbery.

-The following items are not acceptable in yard waste carts: large tree limbs or stumps, sod (chunks of lawn with dirt attached), dirt, rock or gravel, any type of concrete material, and lawn decorations.
-Plastic bags are also not acceptable in yard waste carts.
+The following items are not accepted in yard waste carts: Large tree limbs or stumps, sod (chunks of lawn with dirt attached), dirt, rock or gravel, any type of concrete material or lawn decorations.
+Plastic bags are also not acceptable in yard waste carts, the City said.

 Commented